Dre Campbell Farm

 6. Neem Oil

-Neem oil is a great choice for getting rid of sooty mold organically.
-It works great to eradicate both the fungus and the pests that cause it.
+Neem oil is an excellent choice for getting rid of sooty mold organically.
+It works great to eradicate the fungus and the pests that cause it.

-Make sure to get to all affected areas, and repeat the process every 7 to 14 days until the sooty mold goes away.
+Ensure to get to all affected areas and repeat the process every 7 to 14 days until the sooty mold disappears.

 Also, be sure to discard any trimmed foliage properly so that the mold doesn’t spread to other parts of your garden.